Frozen condition of quantum coherence: Frozen condition of

-$(C3)$ Convexity: $C(\sum_\alpha p_\alpha\rho_\alpha)\leq \sum_\alpha p_\alpha C(\rho_\alpha)$ for any set of states $\{\rho_\alpha\}$ and any $p_\alpha\geq 0$ with $\sum_\alpha p_\alpha=1$.\\
+$(C3)$ Convexity: $C(\sum_l p_l\rho_l)\leq \sum_l p_l C(\rho_l)$ for any set of states $\{\rho_l\}$ and any $p_l\geq 0$ with $\sum_l p_l=1$.\\

-Based on above mentioned criteria, two key quantifiers are introduced in \cite{Bau}.
-The $l_1$ norm of coherence is defined as $C_{l_1}(\rho)=\sum_{i\neq j}|\rho_{ij}|, $ which is equal to a summation over the absolute values of all the off-diagonal elements $\rho_{ij}$ of a given density matrix $\rho$.
-Moreover, by virtue of the von Neumann entropy $S(\rho)=tr \rho\log \rho$, the relative entropy of coherence is formed as $C_{Re}(\rho)=S(\rho)-S(\rho_{diag}), $ where $\rho_{diag }$ denotes the diagonal state obtained from state $\rho$ by deleting all the off-diagonal elements.
-Methodologically, the $l_1$ norm of coherence is a geometric measure, which can intuitively characterize the coherence by quantifying the minimal distance between quantum state and its nearest incoherent state, while the relative entropy of coherence is also a geometric measure and has its own physical interpretation.
+The coherence effect of a state is ascribed to the off-diagonal elements of its density matrix with respect to the fixed basis $\{|i\rangle\}_{i=1}^d$.
+Based on above mentioned postulates, a very intuitive coherence measure is the $l_1$-norm of coherence which is defined as $C_{l_1}(\rho)=\sum_{i\neq j}|\rho_{ij}|, $ which is equal to a summation over the absolute values of all the off-diagonal elements $\rho_{ij}$ of a given quantum state $\rho$ \cite{Bau2}.
+Moreover, by virtue of the von Neumann entropy $S(\rho) = tr\rho \log\rho$, the relative entropy of coherence is formed as $C_{Re}(\rho)=S(\rho)-S(\rho_{diag})$ \cite{Bau2}, where $\rho_{diag}$ denotes the diagonal state obtained from state $\rho$ by deleting all off-diagonal elements.

-Besides the quantification, the dynamical evolution of coherence under strictly incoherent operations is another important direction of the study in the resource theory of quantum coherence, which naturally results in the question of how to better preserve quantum coherence under incoherent operations.
-The best preservation of quantum coherence is freezing, which was proposed \cite{Brom}, improved \cite{Xiao,Zhang,Shi}, observed \cite{Silv}, and experimentally realized \cite{Sh}.
-Progresses on this fundamental question lead to a more efficient exploitation of coherence to empower the performance of real-world quantum technology.

-For a coherent state $\rho$ and a strictly incoherent operation $\Phi$, $\Phi$ is called coherence freezing under $C$ for some coherence measure $C$ if $C(\Phi(\rho))=C(\rho)$.
-On account of analytical simplicity of the Bell-diagonal states in calculation, a few literature only consider the Bell-diagonal states on $2^N$-dimensional Hilbert space coupled with special strictly incoherent operations, such as local bit-flip, bit$+$phase-flip, phase-flip, depolarizing, amplitude-damping, or phase-damping operation (\cite{Brom}-\cite{Shi},\cite{Silv}, \cite{Sh}).
-In this note, we are aimed to give a complete characterization of coherence freezing behaviour for arbitrary states on $d$-dimensional Hilbert space ($d\geq 2$) under general strictly incoherent operations.